Skip to content

 Connections

-Connections are arrows that connect flowchart items (elements, branches, and jumpers) together.
+Connections are arrows that connect flowchart items together (elements, branches, and jumpers), creating your project's flow.

 ℹ️ Notes and comments are not part of the project's flow and cannot be connected.